‘West Side Story': Photos From the Set of a Hollywood Classic

 Right.
 Shakespeare.
 After all, the narrative elements that drive the high-octane action in West Side Story — star-crossed lovers from feuding families; young men brawling in the streets; the blinding power of sexual desire — are lifted directly from Romeo and Juliet.
 That Laurents, Sondheim and the rest saw that the major plot devices of a 16th-century tragedy could so seamlessly — and entertainingly — be transferred to 1950s New York City speaks volumes about the vision of the musical’s creators, and about the consummate genius of the Bard.

-The Broadway production of West Side Story opened to largely ecstatic reviews 55 years ago this week, on September 26, 1957.
+The Broadway production of West Side Story opened to largely ecstatic reviews six decades ago, on Sept.
+26, 1957.
 The movie version, which went on to win 10 Oscars, including Best Picture, opened four years later, in 1961, and has been rightfully celebrated ever since as one of the most dynamic, appealing and imaginative American pop-culture creations of the 20th century.

 (That’s choreographer Jerome Robbins in the chair, at left, suspended above co-director Robert Wise, seated on the ladder, during filming on the streets of New York City in 1960.)